wundii/data-mapper-symfony-bundle/README.md

 A Symfony integration for [wundii/data-mapper](https://github.com/wundii/data-mapper).
 This library is an extremely fast and strictly typed object mapper built for modern PHP (8.2+).
-It seamlessly transforms data from formats like JSON, NEON, XML, YAML, arrays, and standard objects into well-structured PHP objects.
+It seamlessly transforms data from formats like CSV, JSON, NEON, XML, YAML, array, and standard objects into well-structured PHP objects.

 Ideal for developers who need reliable and efficient data mapping without sacrificing code quality or modern best practices.